Interior House Painting From Oil to Acrylic

 Oil-Based Versus Water-Based Paint

 Oil-based paint typically dries more slowly.
 This will increase the chances of it leveling and eliminating brush strokes.
-Oil based paints are used for several applications.
+Oil-based paints are used for several applications.
 As it pertains to interior house painting, it’s typically applied on wood or interior trim. surfaces.
-But with everything there is always a drawback.
-Oil-based paint is more likely to turn yellow, crack, or fade were there is little light.
-Especially on the back sides of closets door.
+But with everything, there is always a drawback.
+Oil-based paint is more likely to turn yellow, crack, or fade where there is little light.
+Especially on the backsides of a closet door.

 Another thing to consider is the fumes of oil paint.
 Oil-based paint is considered a household hazardous waste.

 It’s flammable and has to be disposed of properly.
 It has extremely high levels of volatile organic compounds (VOCs) like toluene and xylene.

 Oil-based paints are also notoriously difficult to clean.
 If you get paint on a surface, you need to clean it with a toxic chemical such as mineral spirits or denatured alcohol.

 Water-based paint – also known as acrylic or latex paint – dries faster and is less likely to turn yellow over time.
 It also doesn’t give off those strong fumes.
 If you get paint on interior surfaces, you can easily clean it up with water and soap.

 In fact, water-based paint is more environmentally-friendly.
 It’s not considered hazardous waste.
 Just make sure you purchase an acrylic enamel if your searching for comparable durability of oil.

 Tips for Going from Oil to Acrylic

 Ready to update the look of your home?
 Here’s how to go from oil-based to water-based paint.